THIS IS THE U.K. HISTORIC ARMS RESOURCE CENTRE ............. FREE OF COOKIES, TRACKING & ADVERTISEMENTS

 Interestingly, Grant writes that, when he later met Kingsley Karnoff - the author of the 1969 'Guns' magazine article - Karnoff told him that he was not even certain that the rifle discussed was an authentic example.
 Who knows what to think of it all?

-The Stevens Model No 44½ is occasionally found in the U.K. and was one of the "Ideal" range.
+The Stevens Model No 44½ is occasionally found in the U.K. and was one of their extensive "Ideal" range of rifles.
+No more than 13,000 were manufactured between 1903 and 1916.

-The next advertisement is dated 1913, and includes the ubiquitous "Favorite" model,
+An earlier advertisement is dated 1913, and includes the ubiquitous "Ideal" model,

-and the "Marksman Rifle" at half that price, equating to as little as £3.00;
+and the "Marksman Rifle" at half the price of the Ideal, equating to as little as £3.00;

 although importation costs to the U.K. would have made